usdot-fhwa-stol/multiple_object_tracking/docs/clustering/cluster/get_centroid.md

 auto get_centroid() const -> Point;
 ```

-Returns the cluster's geometric center.
-If the cluster is empty, an exception of type `std::runtime_error` is thrown.
+Returns the cluster's _centroid_: a point equal to the mean of a cluster's contained members.
+If the cluster is empty,
+an exception of type `std::runtime_error` is thrown.

 ## Parameters